DAGs

 The causal graph above outlines the complete relationship between mosquito net use and risk of malaria.
 Each node in the DAG is a column in the dataset collected by the researchers, and includes the following:

-• Mosquito net (net and net_num): A binary variable indicating if the household used mosquito nets.
+): A binary variable indicating if the household used mosquito nets. - Eligible for program (

-• Health (health): Self-reported healthiness in the household.
-Measured on a scale of 0–100, with higher values indicating better health.
+): Self-reported healthiness in the household.
+Measured on a scale of 0–100, with higher values indicating better health. - Number in household (

-• Insecticide resistance (resistance): Some strains of mosquitoes are more resistant to insecticide and thus pose a higher risk of infecting people with malaria.
+): Some strains of mosquitoes are more resistant to insecticide and thus pose a higher risk of infecting people with malaria.
 This is measured on a scale of 0–100, with higher values indicating higher resistance.

 According to the DAG, malaria risk is caused by income, temperatures, health, insecticide resistance, and mosquito net use.
 People who live in hotter regions, have lower incomes, have worse health, are surrounded by mosquitoes with high resistance to insecticide, and who do not use mosquito nets are at higher risk of contracting malaria than those who do not.
 Mosquito net use is caused by income, nighttime temperatures, health, the number of people living in the house, and eligibility for the free net program.
 People who live in areas that are cooler at night, have higher incomes, have better health, have more people in the home, and are eligible for free government nets are more likely to regularly use nets than those who do not.
 The DAG also shows that eligibility for the free net program is caused by income and household size, since households must meet specific thresholds to qualify.